-Intra Rater: If each group/line is a different doctor telling us how sick they think a patient is over multiple days.
-Then the dot plot on left shows low intra rater reliability, while the dot plot on right shows high intra rater reliability (assuming patient is stable).
+Intra Rater: If each group/line is a different doctor telling us how sick they think their patient is over multiple days.
+Then the dot plot on left shows low intra rater reliability i.e. patients are unstable, while the dot plot on right shows high intra rater reliability i.e. patients are stable.

 Inter Rater: If each group is a different patient and the dots different doctors telling us how sick they think they are.
-The dot plot on left shows low inter rater reliability, while the dot plot on right shows high inter rater reliability.
+The dot plot on left shows low inter rater reliability i.e. doctors don't agree, while the dot plot on right shows high inter rater reliability.